- Go Hiking

 |Park Description:|| |

 This park is a botanical preserve comprised mostly of salt marsh, pine barrens and mixed oak forest.
-An Interpretive Center, located a short distance from the trailhead parking area on the Red/Green/Blue trail offers informative exhibits, providing the public with an educational journey through the park's ecosystems.
-There is a small auditorium and the building has a small covered front deck that makes a wonderful spot to birdwatch.
-Check its website for a calendar of events or call for details at (732) 566-3208.
+A Nature Center, located a short distance from the trailhead parking area on the Red/Green/Blue Trail, offers informative exhibits, providing the public with an educational journey through the park's ecosystems.
+The building has a small auditorium as well as a covered front deck that makes a wonderful spot to birdwatch.
+Check its website for a calendar of events, or call for details at (732) 566-3208.

 |Trails Overview:|| |

-Cheesequake State Park has four marked loop trails, for hiking only, that start at the Interpretive Center.
+Cheesequake State Park has four marked loop trails for hiking only.
 Click for trail map.